KMomoharaPelous/KMomoharaPelous/README.md

 I'm actively working to update this readme file.
 Don't mind the empty feeling.

 *Kichelle Momohara-Pelous* is a student full-stack web developer attending Arizona State University.
 Currently living on the island of Kaua'i, Hawai'i.
+- Pronouns: She/her
+- I currently working on updating my [digital portfolio](https://www.kmomoharapelous.com)
+- I'm currently learning React.js
+- I'm looking to collaborate on projects that aim to make technology easier to use for everyone!

 ## Github Stats